tc39/notes/es7/2016-05/may-24.md

 BT: correct.

-AR: worth noting that v8 has an implementation of this (only PTC is in Canary with "experimental JS" flag, command line flag is required for STC)
+ARB: worth noting that v8 has an implementation of this (only PTC is in Canary with "experimental JS" flag, command line flag is required for STC)

 YK: I dont understand why we ... .
 It seems like there is a coupling of the relaxing of the PTC feature with the STC feature, this concerns me.